-Defron is a rapper, writer & poet from Melbourne, Australia.
+Defron, birth name Kieron Byatt, is a rapper & writer from Melbourne, Australia.
 He is the 2009 Revolver MC Battle Champion and 2013 & 2017 state finalist in the Australian Poetry Slam.

 Beginning his career as a renowned freestyle and battle emcee, from to 2009 to 2012 Defron faced off against international battle-rap veterans illmaculate, The Saurus, Real Deal and Madness as well as competing alongside Australian hip-hop royalty including Allday, Kerser, Manaz Ill and 360.